 How to Get Around Bratislava

 Once in Bratislava, it is super easy to get around.
 You will find most of the main attractions are easy to get to on foot.
-If you need to get further out of the city centre then you have a few different options.
+If you need to get further out of the city center then you have a few different options.

 Bratislava has both Uber and Bolt for cheap short rides around the city and for getting to and from the airport.